 Of course, the odds of a window cracking can be reduced if the glass is of sufficient strength.
 A thicker sheet of glass will be far more resistant to stress cracks than a thin one, so it’s often worth choosing a 6mm pane instead of the more common 4mm.
 When making this decision, however, you should be aware of where the stress is likely coming from.
 That will depend on how your house is arranged.

 In order to reduce the impact of these environmental factors, it’s vital that manufacturers employ environmental controls in their factories.
 While it’s impossible to eliminate the problem altogether, it is possible to reduce the likelihood of a break to the point of negligibility.
-A good manufacturer will offer a lengthy guarantee against (seemingly) spontaneous window breakages.
+A good manufacturer will offer a lengthy guarantee against (seemingly) spontaneous window cracks.

 Heat coming from outside